 So, wasn’t removing an account enough to stop the stalking?
 Well, you can always block them.
 A blocked Instagram user will never be able to see your Instagram profile again.
 As far as they are concerned, you don’t exist anymore.
 The individual in question will never be notified about getting blocked, and they will find out about their new status the hard way.
 Here’s how you can do it:

-Is someone harassing you on Instagram?
-Report them.
+Someone harassing you on Instagram?
+If yes, you must report them.
 Instagram does not allow threats, blackmail, or harassment.
-It also does not allow the creation of fake accounts to deceive others.
+It also does not allow to create fake accounts to deceive others.

-However, repeatedly looking at someone’s profile upholds the rules.
+However, repeatedly looking or checking out someone’s profile upholds the rules.
 That is considered “Instagram stalking” and is perfectly legal, although it may be uncomfortable.

 If you suffer from repeated unwanted messages, offensive comments, or someone trying to intimidate you, go to your account’s privacy settings.
 You can block that person so they cannot contact you.

-You can also report the account if the harassment persists.
+If the harassment continues, you can also report the account.
 Go to the user’s profile, tap the three dots in the upper right corner, and select “Report.”
 Choose the option that best describes the situation.

 Instagram will investigate and take appropriate action.
 This could be removing specific posts, suspending the account, or even permanently disabling it in severe or repeated cases.